-Cambodian resident & first time multi-day tour guest Naome Pangilinan shares her 7-day journey on the Sri Lanka by Bike the Easy Way tour and her unexpected experiences in this country.
+First time multi-day tour guest Naome shares her 7-day journey through Sri Lanka on a bicycle tour and her unexpected experiences in the country.

 Stunning scenery alert!